 At our grief and loss residential rehab center, our clinicians are trauma-certified and versed in many types of trauma-related therapeutic approaches.
 We recognize that everyone has to cope with losing someone or something they love and for some, this can become a traumatic event, especially if it follows a lifetime of stressful events.
 We approach grief and loss trauma treatment with compassionate caring; we will never minimize or judge your experiences.
 You work with your treatment center team to create a plan of care for your stay at our rehab.

 Our trauma treatment center has many types of therapeutic techniques to help you process your loss so you can move forward with your life.
-We use both empirically-validated trauma therapeutic approaches, as well as experiential treatments in your care.
+We use both empirically-validated trauma therapeutic approaches, as well as best in class treatments in your care.

 Interpersonal therapy (IPT) – Interpersonal therapy focuses on relationships with others and re-establishing normal roles in life.